 About the Science

-- The visualization first explains the basic wind patterns that occur in a non-rotating Earth heated by the sun and then the change due to Earth's rotation.
+- The visualization first explains the basic wind patterns that occur in a non-rotating Earth heated by the sun.
+Then the effect of Earth's rotation is added.

 - Comments from expert scientist: The slides describe the basics of atmospheric circulation very well, emphasizing the key point that it is driven by the Sun, Earth's rotation, and the Sun's differential heating of the planet.